nicolealdurien/AddressBook/README.md

   (Please be aware, this site is currently hosted on the free tier of Heroku.
 It may take up to 15 seconds to initially load if its server is asleep.)

-  To see the site in action with a few fictional addresses, sign in using the following credentials:
+  To see the site in action with a few fictional addresses, sign in using the following credentials:<br />
   Email: guest@guestaccount.com<br />
   Password: guest123